-Join Adam Wilbert for an in-depth discussion in this video Renaming the column headers, part of Access 2013: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Renaming the column headers, part of Access 2013: Queries.

 When creating queries using calculated, or filtered records, it's always a good idea to properly document your workflow so that your results will be easily understood by other users.
 One way to do this is to rename the field headers in your queries to give them a more meaningful and accurate name.
 Let's build a query that does this.
 I'll go to the Create tab and go into Query Design.
 Let's create a query based off of our products table.
 I'll select it from the Show Table window and choose Add.
 I'll go ahead and close Show Table, and we'll add some fields from our products table down into the query design grid down below.

 Let's go ahead and add ProductID, the name.
 Let's scroll down.
 We'll choose power, and I'll choose suggested retail price.
 Now if I go ahead and run this, you'll see that the column names here, product ID, name, power, and let me just expand this one here, suggested retail, these all come straight out of the data tables that provide the data.
 We can rename what these say, by using aliases in the query design view.
 Let's go ahead and go back in to design view here, and then I'll change the name for this product ID field.
 To do that, I'm going to right-click here and just go in the zoom box, so I have a little bit more room to type.

 In fact, I can actually change the font size here, so it's a little easier to see.
 I'll change it to 14 points.
 Okay.
 In order to create an alias, all we need to do is go to the very beginning of the line, and type in whatever we want the alias to say.
 In this case I want to type in SKU, which stands for stock keeping unit.
 I'm going to finish the alias with a colon.
 Anything before the colon is the new name of the column.
 Anything after the colon is the data column that's coming out of the original data table.
 So in this case we have a column named SKU.